AreteQin/ORB_SLAM3_OpenCV4/README.md

-# The latest ORB-SLAM3 revised for OpenCV 4
+# The latest ORB-SLAM3 revised for OpenCV 4 and the latest Pangolin

 ## Configuration
 `./Thirdparty/install_pangolin.sh`